 There are a whole host of effective remedies to help soothe the skin and minimize the appearance of unsightly scars.
 Of course, all skin is different and what works for one person may not necessarily work for another – it’s all about experimenting with different treatments to figure out which one works best for you.

-Before you pull out the big guns and go straight to prescription-strength treatments or abrasive procedures to treat your eczema scarring, it’s a good idea to start off light and natural in the form of at-home remedies, many of which you’ll find in your kitchen cupboard:
+Before you pull out the big guns and go straight to prescription-strength treatments or abrasive procedures to treat your eczema scarring, it’s a good idea to start off light and try natural at-home remedies, many of which you’ll find in your kitchen cupboard:

 If home remedies aren’t proving as effective as you hoped in fighting eczema scarring, then prescription treatments are your next weapon: